Azure/azure-powershell/documentation/announcing-az-module.md

 PS C:\> Enable-AzureRmAlias -Scope LocalMachine
 ```

-Sets up AzureRM Cmdlet aliases in the Az module for all sessiosn staretd on this machine for any user.
+Sets up AzureRM Cmdlet aliases in the Az module for all sessions started on this machine for any user.
 You can turn aliases off similarly using the ```Disable-AzureRmAlias``` cmdlet

 ```powershell
 PS C:\> Disable-AzureRmAlias
 ```

 Turns off aliases in the current session.
-The ```Scope``` parameter allows you to remove the aliases for PowerShell sessions started by the curreent user
+The ```Scope``` parameter allows you to remove the aliases for PowerShell sessions started by the current user

 ```powershell
 PS C:\> Disable-AzureRmAlias -Scope CurrentUser